 Since last 12 years, I’ve been making Gujiya all alone; well I can hardly make around 55 of them now.
 It’s so delicious that your taste buds will not resist reaching for another one; it’s very rich in calories but still healthy and sumptuous.
 My family never liked purchasing them from the restaurant as its too sweet, dipped in sugar syrup and the taste isn’t good as well.

 We lived in Kenya and Tanzania for many years where it was difficult to get Concentrated Milk Solid(khoya/ Mawa), hence I created my own recipe with dry fruits.

 You can also try this recipe at home, to make Gujiya you will need:-

 White Flour (Maida)- 500 gms

 Cashews- 200gms (Cashews give a very nice and creamy taste)

 Milk and oil/ ghee- to mix with the flour

 Step 1.
 Grind dry fruits together to make a powder.

 Step 2.
-Put some clarified butter in the pot, add semolina, stir till light golden brown, mix dry fruit powder , add sugar(Clarified butter should always be more than semolina).
+Put some clarified butter (ghree) in the pot, add semolina, stir until light golden brown, mix dry fruit powder, add sugar(Clarified butter should always be more than semolina).
 Mix everything together properly, remove it from the flame and add some little lukewarm milk to make a bit moist and then let it cool down.

 - Dip your fingers in some cold water and apply on the edges, make sure to seal it properly.

-- Fold it from one side to other (or put in Gujiya mould and take extra out).
+- Fold it from one side to other (or put in Gujiya mold and take extra out).

 - Repeat the process to make more Gujiyas.

-- Once all of them are done, deep fry them in oil or alternatively bake them in oven (this is very good idea in modern age).
+- Once all of them are done, deep fry them in oil or alternatively bake them in the oven (saves on more calories).